dynamsoft-docs/document-normalizer-docs/programming/android/api-reference/camera-enhancer/dceframe.md

 **Parameters**

-`imageData`: A byte list that storing the image pixel data.
+`imageData` A byte list that storing the image pixel data.

 &nbsp;